MotusWTS/motusClient/inst/doc/upstream_api.md

    - return an object with these fields:

       - tags; a object with these array fields:
-         - tagID; integer tag ID
+         - tagID; integer; tag ID
-         - projectID; integer motus ID of project which *registered* tag
+         - projectID; integer; motus ID of project which *registered* tag
-         - mfgID; character manufacturer tag ID
+         - mfgID; string; manufacturer tag ID
-         - type; character  "ID" or "BEEPER"
+         - type; string;  "ID" or "BEEPER"
-         - codeSet; character e.g. "Lotek3", "Lotek4"
+         - codeSet; string; e.g. "Lotek3", "Lotek4"
-         - manufacturer; character e.g. "Lotek"
+         - manufacturer; string; e.g. "Lotek"
-         - model; character e.g. "NTQB-3-1"
+         - model; string; e.g. "NTQB-3-1"
-         - lifeSpan; integer estimated tag lifeSpan, in days
+         - lifeSpan; integer; estimated tag lifeSpan, in days
-         - nomFreq; numeric nominal frequency of tag, in MHz
+         - nomFreq; double; nominal frequency of tag, in MHz
-         - offsetFreq; numeric estimated offset frequency of tag, in kHz
+         - offsetFreq; double; estimated offset frequency of tag, in kHz
-         - bi; numeric burst interval or period of tag, in seconds
+         - bi; double; burst interval or period of tag, in seconds
-         - pulseLen; numeric length of tag pulses, in ms (not applicable to all tags)
+         - pulseLen; double; length of tag pulses, in ms (not applicable to all tags)

       - tagDeps; a object with these array fields:
-         - tagID; integer motus tagID
+         - tagID; integer; motus tagID
-         - deployID; integer tag deployment ID (internal to motus)
+         - deployID; integer; tag deployment ID (internal to motus)
-         - projectID; integer motus ID of project which *deployed* tag
+         - projectID; integer; motus ID of project which *deployed* tag
-         - tsStart; numeric timestamp of start of deployment
+         - tsStart; double; timestamp of start of deployment
-         - tsEnd; numeric timestamp of end of deployment
+         - tsEnd; double; timestamp of end of deployment
-         - deferSec; integer deferred activation period, in seconds (0 for most tags).
+         - deferSec; integer; deferred activation period, in seconds (0 for most tags).
-         - speciesID; integer motus species ID code
+         - speciesID; integer; motus species ID code
-         - markerType; character type of marker on organism; e.g. leg band
+         - markerType; string; type of marker on organism; e.g. leg band
-         - markerNumber; character details of marker; e.g. leg band code
+         - markerNumber; string; details of marker; e.g. leg band code
-         - latitude; numeric deployment location, degrees N (negative is S)
+         - latitude; double; deployment location, degrees N (negative is S)
-         - longitude; numeric deployment location, degrees E (negative is W)
+         - longitude; double; deployment location, degrees E (negative is W)
-         - elevation; numeric deployment location, metres ASL
+         - elevation; double; deployment location, metres ASL
-         - comments; character possibly JSON-formatted list of additional metadata
+         - comments; string; possibly JSON-formatted list of additional metadata

       - species; a object with these array fields:
-         - id; integer species ID,
+         - id; integer; species ID,
-         - english; character; English species name
+         - english; string; English species name
-         - french; character; French species name
+         - french; string; French species name
-         - scientific; character; scientific species name
+         - scientific; string; scientific species name
-         - group; character; higher-level taxon
+         - group; string; higher-level taxon

       - projs; a object with these array fields:
-         - id; integer motus project id
+         - id; integer; motus project id
-         - name; character full name of motus project
+         - name; string; full name of motus project
-         - label; character short label for motus project; e.g. for use in plots );
+         - label; string; short label for motus project; e.g. for use in plots );

 ### metadata for receivers ###

     metadata for receivers (deviceIDs, authToken)

-       - deviceID; integer device ID; receiver metadata will only be returned for receivers whose project has indicated their metadata are public, or receivers in one of the projects the user has permissions to.
+       - deviceID; integer; device ID; receiver metadata will only be returned for receivers whose project has indicated their metadata are public, or receivers in one of the projects the user has permissions to.